GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 Compare the scale volume.

 **Stretch on Y axis**
 Compare the stretch on Y axis.
-The object volume is conseved.
-A stretch of 2 make the object apear 2 time longer on Y in proportion to the dimension on X and Z.
+The object volume is conserved.
+A stretch of 2 makes the object appear 2 times longer on Y in proportion to the dimensions on X and Z.

 **Stretch on Z axis**
 Compare the stretch on Z axis.
-The object volume is conseved.
-A stretch of 2 make the object apear 2 time longer on Z in proportion to the dimension on X and Y.
+The object volume is conserved.
+A stretch of 2 makes the object appear 2 times longer on Z in proportion to the dimensions on X and Y.

 ## Expressions